CM2Walki/HoldfastNaW/README.md

 $ docker run -d --net=host --name=holdfastnaw-dedicated cm2network/holdfastnaw
 ```

-Running using a bind mount for data persistence on container recreation:
 ```console
 $ mkdir -p $(pwd)/holdfastnaw-data
 $ chmod 777 $(pwd)/holdfastnaw-data # Makes sure the directory is writeable by the unprivileged container user